alonsoJASL/macrosight/README.md

 [SOM shape evolution log](./md-logs/shapeandsom-log.md).
 This is not finalised.

 Also, please notice that this research is ongoing, so bugs are likely to appear.
-Some of the functions might not be present, because they are part of another package.
+Some of the functions might not be present, because they are part of another package that has not been uploaded.
 If you are thinking of using our code, please feel free to submit any issues to the [issues page](https://github.com/alonsoJASL/macrosight/issues), so that small bugs are dealt with.